ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 This specification defines the comparison algorithm for the codepoints described in sub-sections below.
 A CoRIM profile may define additional negative codepoints and their matching algorithms.
-Specifications that extend CoMID MUST also define comparison algorithms for their added codepoints, and augment comparison algorithms if existing codepoints' value CDDL expands.
+Specifications that extend CoMID MUST also define comparison algorithms for their added codepoints.
-If a codepoint's comparison algorithm is not stated or is referred to as "default", then the Verifier MUST compare the binary equality of the CBOR encodings of the values.
+If a codepoint's comparison algorithm is not stated or does not default to the comparison algorithms described in this specification, then the Verifier MUST compare the binary equality of the CBOR encodings of the values.

 ### Environment Comparison {#sec-compare-env}